-Denis O'Brien is Chairman of the privately-owned Digicel Group, one of the fastest growing cellular companies in the world.
+Denis O'Brien is Chairman of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.

-Mr. O’Brien founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
-The Digicel Group has extended its operations to 32 markets with revenues of over $2 billion pa and over 10 million subscribers in the Caribbean, Pacific and Central and South American region.
-Digicel has invested in excess of $3.4 billion.
-In 2005, Digicel was one of the first operators to introduce WiMAX broadband service in the Cayman Islands and has been rolling out corporate and retail wireless broadband services throughout its markets.
+Denis founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
+Digicel Group has extended its operations to 32 markets with annual revenues of over US$2.3 billion and over 13 million subscribers in the Caribbean, Pacific and Central and South American regions.
+Digicel has invested in excess of US$5 billion in these locations.

-In addition, he is the Chairman and Co-Founder of Frontline, the International Foundation for the Protection of Human Rights Defenders.
-Based in Dublin, Frontline is working to ensure that the standards set out in the UN Declaration on Human Rights Defenders, adopted in 1998, are known, respected and adhered to worldwide.
-Frontline’s work consists of research, advocacy, communications/technical assistance and emergency evacuation of human rights activists.
+In addition, Denis is the Chairman and Co-Founder of Frontline Defenders, the International Foundation for the Protection of Human Rights Defenders.
+Based in Dublin, Frontline works to ensure that the standards set out in the UN Declaration on Human Rights Defenders, adopted in 1998, are known, respected and adhered to worldwide.
+Frontline's work consists of research, advocacy, communications/technical assistance and emergency evacuation of human rights activists.